greanleeph/ParrotEsolang/README.md

 <h2>Compiling Parrot to Machine Code</h2>

-<b>NOTE: You need to have GCC installed first because C is the intermediate language for this compiler.</b>
+- <b>NOTE: You need to have GCC installed first because C is the intermediate language for this compiler.</b>

 <h3>Step 1 - Compile to Machine Code:</h3>

+- Make sure the `parrot_compiler.py` is in the same directory as your Parrot source codes.

-<b>NOTE:</b> Do not include the `$` symbol when executing the commands, this is merely to represent the terminal prompt.
+- <b>NOTE:</b> Do not include the `$` symbol when executing the commands, this is merely to represent the terminal prompt.

 <b>Linux (Terminal):</b><pre>$ python parrot_compiler.py parrot_code.prrt</pre>
 <b>Windows (cmd or PowerShell):</b><pre>$ py parrot_compiler.py parrot_code.prrt</pre>
-Replace `parrot_code` with the actual filename of your parrot source code.
+- Replace `parrot_code` with the actual filename of your parrot source code.

-You can append `-o [filename]` if you want an executable filename that is different from the source code's filename.
+- You can append `-o [filename]` if you want an executable filename that is different from the source code's filename.

 <h3>Step 2 - Run the program:</h3>